vincbeaulieu/Arduino-Delay-Management/README.md

 When the above code is executed, we save the *current_time* given by *millis()*, into the variable named *previous_time*.
 Then, a while loop is execute as long as the condition *current_time < previous_time + delay* is true, emulating a "wait" in your program.
 These are often useful when your program is running into problems such as a Race Condition.

 ## Important to understand about millis()
 The millis() function is a function that keep tracks of the current_time.
 Whenever you assign millis() to a variable, your variable will hold a snapshot of the value that millis() **<ins>had</ins>** when it was assigned to your variable.
-This means that a variable will always and only holds the previous_time, never the current_time, because millis() is the current_time.
+This means that a variable will always and only hold the previous_time, never the current_time, because millis() is the current_time.
 If you want to be using the name current_time instead of millis(), use the following declaration at the top of your code:

 ```C++
 #define current_time millis()